numpy/numpy.org/content/en/contribute.md

 explains how to contribute to the codebase.

 ### Reviewing pull requests
-The project has more than 250 open pull requests -- meaning hundreds of missed improvements and many discouraged open-source contributors.
+The project has more than 250 open pull requests -- meaning many potential improvements and many open-source contributors waiting for feedback.
 If you're a developer who knows NumPy, you can help even if you're not familiar with the codebase.
 You can:
-* tag a stale PR
 * summarize a long-running discussion
 * triage documentation PRs
+* test proposed changes

 ### Developing educational materials